 |Latin typesetting (Antiquasatz)|

-Around 140 years ago, from 1879 onwards, the official rule in Prussia and Bavaria was:
+Around 140 years ago, from 1879 onwards, the official rule to translate blackletter typesetting into latin typesetting (Prussia, Bavaria) was:

 Is it an SS or an SZ? (part 2)

 Ss or Sz?
 The German word for fun (Spaß, pronounced with a long vowel) comes from the Italian Spasso.
 It would be wrong to write it with a “z”.
 Anyway, historically, the name EsZett is less correct than sharp s.
 The glyph name for ß is “germandbls”: German double s, and the Unicode name for the capital version is Latin Capital Letter Sharp S, which is long, but very correct.

 The German neighbors: in Holland a double vowel is used to make a sound longer.
 In France, the grave makes it short, the acute long.